CasparKielwein/Aaargh/Mechanics.md

 If you reach or exceed the target number, your roll succeeds.

 ### Advantage and Disadvantage
-If you have an *advantage* you roll one more die and chose the higher roll.
+If you have an *advantage* you roll one more die and choose the higher roll.
-If you have a *disadvantage* you roll one more die and chose the lower result.
+If you have a *disadvantage* you roll one more die and choose the lower result.

+Advantage and Disadvantage don't stack, but cancel out each other.
+For example if a roll benefits from three distinct Advantages and one Disadvantage you roll two d20 and thoose the higher roll.

 ## Disciplines, Maneuvers, and Power-Points